tomoum/chatgpt-cli-helper/README.md

 # Instructions

+## Step 1: For Everyone

-1. Modify the constants found at the top of `main.py` file to your specific needs.
+Modify the constants found at the top of `main.py` file to your specific needs.

 ```python
 # keys folder in the root of the project with the api key in a file named `.openai-key`